- Animal Products: dairy

 - Farm Business Management: agritourism, value added, educational classes

 After reviewing available literature in the public domain, we will create a technical curriculum describing topics that we will cover in the class, including background information and hand-outs.
-A post-evaluation survey will be developed and completed by our students.
+An ex-post evaluation will be developed and completed by our students.
 We will develop a case study, in the format of a short article and power point, discussing our experiences with on-farm tourism.
-The case study article and power-point presentation describing our curriculum “tool-kit” will be made available to other farmers, especially cheese makers, interested in launching on-farm educational initiatives.
+The case study article and power-point presentation describing our curriculum "tool-kit" will be made available to other farmers, especially cheese makers, interested in launching on-farm educational initiatives.

 - Expand the knowledge base on hosting on-farm agricultural education